JHU-PL-Lab/www-fpse/assignments/project.md

 ## The FPSE Labs
 <a name="labs"></a>

-We will be using a new method for project labs this year.
-The goal of the labs is for your group (or you if a singleton) to have plenty of time to get feedback from the course staff on all aspects of your project.
+The goal of the labs is for your group to have plenty of time to get feedback from the course staff on all aspects of your project.

 Here are some defining features.

-1. There will be five in-class labs.
+1. There will be six in-class labs.
 Your group will be required to attend the first lab in-person on Nov 10th.
 2. Attending a lab means showing up and spending the whole period working on your FPSE project, not on homework or other coursework.
 3. Attendance will be taken at all labs and will be a part of your final grade.
-4. Your group is required to attend **five** labs total.
-Conveniently, there are five class periods which are project labs, but you may alternatively select any CA office hour (the whole hour) to be a "lab".
+4. Your group is required to attend **six** labs total.
+Conveniently, there are six class periods which are project labs, but you may alternatively select any CA office hour (the whole hour) to be a "lab".
 If you wish to do that, show up in-person at the start of the office hour and notify the CA that you are doing a lab, and they will mark you down for attendance.
 5. All labs must be attended in-person, but you may petition for an exception.
-6. Attendance is all or none, for a lab to count all group members must be present.
+6. **Attendance is all or none** -- for a lab to count all group members must be present.
+Group work is group work.
 7. You are of course also welcome to show up to either the class or an office hour as a "non-lab", meaning you don't need to work on your project for the whole period and it will not count as one of your five labs.

 ## Sample projects

-Here are a few FPSE projects from past years to give you an idea of the scope etc.
+Here are a few FPSE projects from past years to give you an idea of the scope etc.  Please pick a different idea.

 * [Spotify Classifier](https://github.com/angibenton/spotify-song-classifier)
 * [Gomoku](https://github.com/shintyl/gomoku_fpse)